EdgeX-Camera-Management/device-usb-camera/docs/RtspStreamingGuide.md

    ```

 ## Start Video Streaming
-Unless the device service is configured to stream video from the camera automatically, a 'StartStreaming' command must be sent to the device service.
+Unless the device service is configured to stream video from the camera automatically, a `StartStreaming` command must be sent to the device service.

 There are two types of options:
 - The options start with **Input** prefix are used for the camera, such as specifying the image size and pixel format.